DESIHIGH/desihigh.github.io/dev/template.md

 ### Team
 Contains information about the team members, including their names, images, and bios.
 - Each team member is represented by a Markdown file in the `_team/` directory.
-- The front matter of each file includes fields `name`, `image`, `email`, and `social` links.
+- The front matter of each file includes fields `name`, `image`, `email`, `location`, and `social` links.
   - Any field is optional and will not be displayed if not provided.
   - The `image` field should contain the filename of the team member's image, which should be stored in the `assets/img/team/` directory.
 For display consistency, the image should be a square PNG file.
   - The `social` field is a yaml object containing links to the team member's social media profiles, such as GitHub, Twitter, and LinkedIn.
 The `name` key should be provided if the icon is included in font-awesome brand icons.
 Otherwise, provide the `icon` key with the font-awesome class of the icon to use.
 - The `tags` field is used to mark retired team members.
 If set to `active`, the member will be displayed on the About page, but if set to `legacy`, the member will be displayed on the Legacy page.
   - If the `tags` field is not provided, the member will not be displayed!
 - The team members are displayed on the About page, sorted by name.
+- The displayed excerpt is the first paragraph of the content, which is used as a short bio.
+If the content is longer than the excerpt, the full content will be displayed on the team member's page.
+  - The link is only displayed if the content is longer than the excerpt.
-- Translation of the team members' bios is handled through the `assets/lang/` files, in the `team` key with slugified keys for each member.
+- Translation of the team members' **excerpts** is handled through the `assets/lang/` files, in the `team` key with slugified keys for each member.
+  - Full bio translation is not supported, as the content is stored in the Markdown file and not in the language files. (see [Translations](#translations))
 - The Legacy page is a separate page that lists all retired team members, allowing them to be acknowledged for their contributions.

 To add a new team member, create a new Markdown file in the `_team/` directory with the following front matter: